Seekio-Collectibles/seekio/README.md

 reference in Flex Docs.

 ### For Windows users
+# This has already been done for seekio, but if you're working on a non-Windows OS, you may need to change `set` back to `export`
 Change `export` to `set` in the package.json file if you're using Windows/DOS.
 You need to do the change to "dev" and "dev-sever" commands.